zymlabs/keycloak-cloudflare-turnstile-provider/docs/TROUBLESHOOTING.md

 // Check for errors like:
 // "Failed to load resource: https://challenges.cloudflare.com/..."
 // "Refused to connect to 'https://challenges.cloudflare.com' because it violates CSP"
+// "Refused to load script from 'https://challenges.cloudflare.com/...' because it violates CSP"
 ```

+**If you see CSP errors**, this is the most common cause.
+Jump to [CSP (Content Security Policy) Blocking](#3-csp-content-security-policy-blocking) below for the fix.

 ### Widget Shows But Doesn't Load